osialek/terraform-cicd-zabbix-on-aws/README.md

   - ACCESS KEYS in Vault
   - or other

-Although if you do it with the CI/CD pipeline introduced later in this document, you dont need to set it up on your PC.
+Although if you do it with the CI/CD pipeline, you dont need to set it up on your PC.
 It will be automatically set up on the build machines, running in the CI/CD pipeline.

 On AWS: